 - Language intervention activities: The SLP will interact with a child by playing and talking, using pictures, books, objects, or ongoing events to stimulate language development.
-The therapist may also model correct pronunciation and use repetition exercises to build speech and language skills. - Articulation therapy: Articulation, or sound production, exercises involve having the therapist model correct sounds and syllables for a child, often during play activities.
-The level of play is age-appropriate and related to the child's specific needs.
-The SLP will physically show the child how to make certain sounds, such as the "r" sound, and may demonstrate how to move the tongue to produce specific sounds. - Oral-motor/feeding and swallowing therapy: The SLP will use a variety of oral exercises including facial massage and various tongue, lip, and jaw exercises to strengthen the muscles of the mouth.
+The therapist may also use repetition exercises to build speech and language skills. - Articulation therapy: The SLP will model correct sounds and syllables for a child, often during play.
+The SLP will physically show the child how to make certain sounds, such as the "r" sound, and may demonstrate how to move the tongue correctly to produce specific sounds. - Oral-motor/feeding and swallowing therapy: The SLP will use a variety of oral exercises - including facial massage and various tongue, lip, and jaw exercises - to strengthen the muscles of the mouth.
 The SLP also may work with different food textures and temperatures to increase a child's oral awareness during eating and swallowing.

-ONGOING CARE- BENEFITS OF HIPPOTHERAPY
+ONGOING CARE: BENEFITS OF HIPPOTHERAPY

-"The term Hippotherapy is a form of physical, occupational and/or speech therapy in which a trained therapist uses the characteristic movements of a horse to provide motor and sensory input" 9
+"The term Hippotherapy is a form of physical, occupational and/or speech therapy in which a trained therapist uses the characteristic movements of a horse to provide motor and sensory input."